-Nadia: But also it’s about 10 of us.
+The Pasta Queen: But also it’s about 10 of us, you know.

-Nadia: So it’s definitely only pre-meal unless you’re making a plate of pasta that is basically a complete meal, such as, for example, a lasagna, which is very filling and you got cheese and you’ve got the meat and you’ve got the carbs.
+The Pasta Queen: So it’s definitely only a primi unless you’re making a plate of pasta that is basically a complete meal, such as, for example, a lasagna, which is very filling and you’ve got cheese and you’ve got the meat and you’ve got the carbs.
 It’s more of a complete meal.
-But if you have a very light aioli or pasta pomodoro or something very light, then you would have a little bit of veggies on the side, maybe a salad, some grilled zucchini or eggplants.
-And maybe a little bit of an antipasti.
+But if you have a very light aioli or pasta pomodoro or something very light, then you would have a little bit of veggies on the side, maybe a salad, some grilled zucchini or eggplants, and maybe a little bit of an antipasti.
 But I have to be honest, I go straight into my first meal.
 If I’m just doing on a day-to-day and I don’t have guests, I just get on with the pasta and maybe I’ll have a little salad.
 But I eat considerably little.

 David: Well, you have to, with all the pasta that you make and to be the size that you are, you have to eat like a bird.

-Nadia: So I have a few extra pounds that I mask and you can’t see them very well because I’m on the rounder side, especially around my hips.
-So the spaghetti definitely go there.
+The Pasta Queen: So I have a few extra pounds that I mask and you can’t see them very well because I’m on the rounder side, especially around my hips.
+So, the spaghetti definitely goes there.

 David: You got spaghetti hips.

-Nadia: I got spaghetti hips!
-And no, but the thing is that in Italy, generally, if you go to a restaurant they don’t do the same kind of portions that you will find on a restaurant here in the U.S.
+The Pasta Queen: I got spaghetti hips!
+And no, but the thing is that in Italy, generally, if you go to a restaurant they don’t do the same kind of portions that you will find in a restaurant here in the U.S.

-Nadia: We are generally used to eating less, smaller portions.
+The Pasta Queen: We are generally used to eating less.
+Smaller portions.

 Some pasta-making tips